Arkiralor/PlayNRecordArm/README.md

 The MPU6050 detects rotational velocity along an axis by the current induced along that axis by the piezzo-electric crystal and the measuring the current to determine how fast the object is rotating along that asix.
 The working principle of this phenomenon is beyond the scope of this project.
 All we need to know is that the gyroscope outputs the rotational velocity at a given point in time.
 We can set the sampling rate used to find the instantaneous rotational velocity by changing the sensitivity of the Gyro sensor of the IMU module.

 The sensitivities provided by the MPU6050 Gyroscope are:

 	+/- 250, +/- 500, +/- 1000 and +/- 2000 degrees of rotation/sec

-For our purposes we will be setting the sensitivity of the Gyro to +/- 500 degrees per second1.
+For our purposes we will be setting the sensitivity of the Gyro to +/- 500 degrees per second.
 The IMU stores the reading from each axis in two bits.
 By extracting the data stored in the bits, we can obtain the RAW data for the corresponding axis.
 To calculate the angle from the gyrodata, we first calculate the gyro-rate (speed of rotation) from the raw value.
 To calculate the gyrorate for X axis, we divide the raw value for x by 65.5.

 			GyroXrate= gx/65.

-We take gyro sensitivity as ±500 degrees/sec and due to this we divided gx by 131 to calculate the gyro-rate, as explained in the datasheet for the MPU6050.
+We take gyro sensitivity as ±500 degrees/sec and due to this we divided gx by 65.5 to calculate the gyro-rate, as explained in the datasheet for the MPU6050.
 Similarly we can calculate gyro-rate for Y & Z.
 Now we need to integrate the gyrorate over time to get value of the angular position from the data sent by gyroscope:

 			GyroXangle= GyroXrate*dt + GyroXangle

 In the same manner the angular positions along the other axes can be determined.
 Before all this however, we will first need to find the offsets of the gyro sensor.
 The offset of the gyro is the difference between the actual orientation of the IMU and the theoretical orientation of the IMU in the calibration software.

 			Xoff = (Xreal-Xtheory)/(number of readings)

 To use the offset, we simply perform:

 			GyroXangle = GyroXangle + Xoff

  However, the values obtained by this method will start to decay over time due to the inexact nature of the integration function used to initially find the angular rotation.
 This is called drift and occurs due to minute errors that occur in the sensor readings that add up over time and are compounded by the integration.
 Every gyro module will produce some amount of drift over time.